niell-ion/crossing-docs/docs/crossing_setup.md

 * Select an area with good runoff so water will not pool under or around the trailer.

-* Avoid low-lying areas that retain moisture, which can cause the trailer to sink into the ground.
+* Avoid low-lying areas that retain moisture, which can cause the trailer to settle into the ground.

 **Step 3: Check for Slope and Elevation**

+!!!
+Caution "Levelness"
+    Operating the trailer on an uneven or unstable surface can result in frame misalignment, inaccurate leveling, or equipment damage.

 * Use a 2–4 ft bubble level, laser level, or straightedge and ruler to check the surface in both directions.